Articles

 • contact data and links to social networks

-• signs of trust (testimonials, reviews, big numbers of presence in social networks, etc)
+• signs of trust (testimonials, reviews, a large presence in social networks, etc)

 • for e-commerce websites, it can be a visual presentation of bestselling and/or exclusive items, for example, specific books, toys, clothing, equipment, etc.